DEGIRO Account Types: Basic vs Custody

 What Custody actually changes (and what it doesn’t)

-• Changes: whether your securities can be lent out, and how income events are charged.
+• Changes: whether your securities can be lent out.

-• Doesn’t change: the SPV asset segregation layer, broker insolvency protections, market risk, ETF issuer risk, currency risk, or trading costs.
+• Doesn’t change: how securities are held, broker insolvency protections, market risk, ETF issuer risk, currency risk, or trading costs.

 Don’t confuse “Custody” with “risk-free”.
-Custody changed the lending treatment and income-event fee profile.
-It did not remove market risk, platform risk, ETF issuer risk, or the underlying mechanics of how assets are held.
-Both account types sit behind the same SPV structure.
+Custody changes the lending treatment.
+It does not remove market risk, platform risk, ETF issuer risk, or the underlying mechanics of how assets are held.
+Account type does not change how client securities are held.
+Investing involves risk of loss.

 How DEGIRO securities lending actually works

-For new DEGIRO users, lending is no longer baked into the account type — it’s a separate opt-in.
+For new DEGIRO users, lending is no longer baked into the account type — it’s a separate opt-in, off by default.
 Here’s what you’re actually opting into.

 The mechanics

-• If opted in, all eligible securities in your portfolio may be lent — you cannot exclude specific holdings.
+• If opted in, all eligible shares, ETFs and bonds in your portfolio may be lent — you cannot exclude specific holdings, and opting in does not guarantee anything is actually lent.

 The risks

-• Counterparty risk: DEGIRO is your counterparty — you rely on DEGIRO being able to return equivalent securities or cash.
+• Counterparty risk: DEGIRO is your counterparty — you rely on DEGIRO returning equivalent securities or their cash value, including if the borrower defaults.

-• Tax implications: substitute payments may be taxed differently from dividends in your country.
-Lending may also affect reporting and holding periods.
+• Tax implications: Substitute Payments may be taxed differently from dividends in your country, and lending may affect reporting and holding periods.
+DEGIRO gives no tax advice and accepts no liability for tax consequences.

-Cross-border EU investors: the tax treatment of substitute payments versus normal dividends can differ significantly by country.
-If you’re in a high-withholding-tax regime or use accumulating ETFs specifically for tax efficiency, verify the substitute payment rules with a local tax adviser before opting in to lending.
+Cross-border EU investors: the tax treatment of a Substitute Payment versus a normal dividend can differ significantly by country.
+If you’re in a high-withholding-tax regime or use accumulating ETFs specifically for tax efficiency, verify the Substitute Payment rules with a local tax adviser before opting in to lending.

 Decision table by investor type